 The variable storage module allows you to store the values of variables in your WayScript program.
-This allows for persistance in between program runs without having to set up a database.
+This allows for persistence in between program runs without having to set up a database.
 There are two modes: read values and write values

 You can read in as many variables as you want.
 When you press the '+' sign to add a new variable to read in, you are asked for the variable name and the default value.